suzdl/DE-RSM/README.md

 More test sets and evaluation code can be found [here](https://github.com/Wang-xjtu/G2-MonoDepth).

-The training code is coming soon.
+The training code is an example of train_full_aim16.py.